nickyliux/nl_rigging_tools/README.md

 # nl-rigging-tools

 ## Intro
 The origin of this project is the Ziva horse rig.
-As a rigger it is fascinating to see the tricks and techniques of how a skeleton is rigged.
-I knew Python at the moment but I hadn't used it in building autorig.
-Thanks to the great sharing of Nick Hughes in his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I start to write my own framework, and see the beauty of creating tools the professional way.
+As a rigger it is fascinating to see the tricks and techniques of how a "skeleton" is rigged.
+I have been using Python but not for writing autorig yet.
+Thanks to the sharing of Nick Hughes in his course <b>"Python for Maya: Beginner to Advanced Rigging Automation"</b>, I find the way to write my own framework, the professional way of building large scale tools.

 ## Components